Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md

 A variant as shown can be part of multiple groups, as can a user be in multiple groups.
 Being in multiple groups results in multiple evaluation chances per group.

-If a user isn't listed, isn't in a group, or wan't in the rollout percentage of a group then they will be evaluated as part of the default rollout percentage.
+If a user isn't listed, isn't in a group, or wasn't in the rollout percentage of a group then they will be evaluated as part of the default rollout percentage.
 The default rollout percentage works the same as the group rollout percentage.
 It's value across all variants can't add up to more than 100% and each user is bucketed into a different part of the rollout.
 Because of this all users need to have a user id defined otherwise they will all return the same variant.

-If the default rollout percentage doesn't add up to 100 then any un assigned user will be given the default variant.
+Any unassigned user will be given the default variant, if not assigned in any other way.

 ### Defining custom Variant Assigners